 The Insta360 One X is packed with features like cinematic slo-mo that can level up your videography game.
 You can even speed up the video with the camera to add some spice to your content.
 The battery is removable, comes in at 1,050mAh, and allows for up to 60 minutes of continuous recording.

 This 360-degree camera has a thin body and is very compact, making it easy to carry around in your pocket.
-It can record 4K video and can capture 12MP images.
-There are four microphones on board that record sound from four different directions when shooting video.
+It can record up to 5 minutes of 4K video and 25 minutes of 1080p video.
+It can also capture 12MP images.
+There are several microphones on board that record sound from many different directions when shooting video.

 3. Garmin Virb 360